 As a devout Catholic and Eucharistic Minister, donations in Fanny Love Zambuto’s memory may be made to St. Jude’s Children’s Hospital, 501 St. Jude Place, Memphis, TN 38105.

-To send flowers to Fanny's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Fanny Love (Ward) Zambuto, please visit our floral store.